 While a student at the University of Minnesota, you have access to all of the University of Minnesota-Twin Cities libraries.
 This includes a large Bio-Medical Library, a Science and Engineering Library (Walter Library), a Social Sciences/Humanities Library (the Wilson Library), and several other libraries.
 You can study at these libraries and check books out from them.
 If you would like a map showing their locations, ask for one in the Reference Office.
 You can also find their locations here.

 University of Minnesota law students, including LLM students, can also study at and check out books from other local law school libraries.
 Information about these libraries is available here.

-The reference librarians can help you find books at other libraries, and help you with inter-library loan requests.
+The reference librarians are happy to help you find books and other items from other libraries, and can assist you with submitting interlibrary loan requests.